 Hi there, I’m Dexter Zhuang.
-I’m a tech career coach, product manager, and wellness enthusiast based in San Francisco.
+I’m a tech career coach, product manager, and wellness enthusiast.

-The core question I’m trying to answer through my coaching work is, “How do we discover and build a career that we love in the tech industry?”
+The core question I’m trying to answer through my coaching work is, “How do we discover and build a career that we love?”

 My approach is to combine real job search data and case studies from my clients, actionable tools and frameworks that have delivered results, and my own hard-earned experience to create a proven system that helps you land a job you love and build a thriving career in the tech industry.